CBM6/CBM6.github.io/README.md

   >4.
 There is a message:"**Your site is published at https://cbm6.github.io/chenboma.github.io/**"
   >5.
 Click the link or directly type the address in the address bar.
 Format is:"Your_account_name.github.io/your_repository_name"
   ![result](/assets/result.gif)
+  - Using tools and models from the book allows people to host their online resume easily.
+There are more tools and models in the book.
+These tools and models make the books become very helpful.
 ***
 ## More resources:
 - [Markdown tutorial](https://www.markdowntutorial.com/)